By far, the most utilized loop statement in C++ is the for statement

 1 2 3 4 5 6 7 8 9 10

-For the sake of example, let's convert the above for loop
+For the sake of example, let’s convert the above for-loop into an equivalent while-loop:

-That doesn't look so bad, does it?
-Note that the outer braces are necessary here, because count
+That doesn’t look so bad, does it?
+Note that the outer braces are necessary here, because i goes out of scope when the loop ends.

-can be hard for new programmers to read -- however, experienced programmers love them because they are a very compact way to do loops with a counter, with all of the necessary information about the loop variables, loop conditions, and loop count modifiers are all presented up front.
+For-loops can be hard for new programmers to read -- however, experienced programmers love them because they are a very compact way to do loops with a counter, with all of the necessary information about the loop variables, loop conditions, and loop variable modifiers presented up front.
 This helps reduce errors.

 This function returns the value base^exponent (base to the exponent power).